people3k/people3k.github.io/_posts/2022-05-16-planned-updates.md

 ---
-title: "Anticipated release notes: Version 2022.06"
+title: "Anticipated changes: Version 2022.06"
 categories:
-- Upcoming release notes
+- anticipated-changes
 feature_image: "/assets/neakpointemple.jpg"
+excerpt: "The next upcoming version of P3k14C will be version 2022.06, set to release on 9 June 2022!"
 ---

 The next upcoming version of P3k14C will be version 2022.06, set to release on 9 June 2022!

 ## Anticipated changes